Tannababy/FitForecast/README.md

 ![Demo of FitForecast web application](./assets/images/demoGif.gif)

+When the user loads the page, they can see the weather based on their browser location, or input their own location manually.
+Based on the level of precipitation at the time, the 'Generate Workout' modal window will show the options for either an indoor workout (for precipitation over 25%), or an outdoor workout (for precipitation under 25%).

+For indoor workouts, the user is prompted to pick the muscle group they wish to work on, along with one piece of equipment they have available.
+Then, a workout set of three exercises will appear based on the selected options.

+For outdoor workouts, the user is prompted to pick between running, walking, cycling, and wheelchair racing, toghether with a specific length of time for the full workout.
+Then, a workout set of three exercises will appear based on the selected options.

+In the Past Workouts section, users can see the last workout set that was generated, and see each exercise individually by clicking on 'Show exercise'.

 ## Credits

 Overall instruction and provision of necessary materials for this project from the EdX Front-End Web Development Bootcamp instructor and teaching assistants (Oct2023 Cohort).